zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 ## Complete cluster restart

-In this experiment we wanted to verify whether job push can also handle a complete cluster restart.
+In this experiment, we wanted to verify whether job push can also handle a complete cluster restart.

 ### Expected